8 Tax Benefits of Real Estate Investing

 Until 2018, passive income (defined by the IRS as money earned from real estate activity that the business owner doesn't materially participate in) couldn't be offset unless the business owner also had passive losses.
 Now, some rules allow real estate investors to deduct a portion of their rental income from their taxable income through what the IRS refers to as a "pass-through deduction."

 Under this rule, real estate investors may be able to deduct 20% of their qualified business income (QBI) automatically.
-Money collected from rent if you own property through an LLC or S-Corp, is a sole proprietor, or have a partnership is all considered QBI.
+Money collected from rent if you own property through an LLC or S-Corp, are a sole proprietor, or have a partnership is all considered QBI.
 Certain dividends, capital gains, and losses, and interest income do not qualify.
 This pass-through deduction is a perk of the Tax Cut and Jobs Act of 2017 and is set to expire in 2025.

 6. Capital Gains Tax Vs. Ordinary Income